 BUILDABLE AREA REQUIREMENT

-Every lot shall have a buildable area consisting of land with soils, slopes and a shape suitable for the location of all of the following: building site, septic system leaching field and reserve field, including required setbacks, well water supply source with required separating distances, storm water retention areas and drainage areas and a driveway corridor.
+Every lot shall have a buildable area consisting of land with soils, slopes and land area suitable for the location of all of the following: building site, septic system leaching field and reserve field, including required setbacks, well water supply source with required separating distances, storm water retention areas and drainage areas and a driveway corridor.
 Such buildable areas shall be clearly shown on the Site Development Plan.

 COMMISSION DETERMINES SUBDIVISION OR RESUBDIVISION AND SUBDIVISION APPROVAL REQUIRED BEFORE LOT SALE

-The Commission shall determine what constitutes a subdivision or resubdivision.
-No subdivision or resubdivision of land shall be made nor any subdivision lot sold or offered for sale by any person until an application for subdivision or resubdivision has been submitted to and approved by the Morris Planning and Zoning Commission, and a Record Subdivision Map (as defined herein) has been endorsed by the Commission and recorded by the subdivider in the Office of the Morris Town Clerk.
+In accordance with CGS Chapter 126, No subdivision or resubdivision of land shall be made nor any subdivision lot sold or offered for sale by any person until an application for subdivision or resubdivision has been submitted to and approved by the Morris Planning and Zoning Commission, and a Record Subdivision Map (as defined herein) has been endorsed by the Commission and recorded by the subdivider in the Office of the Morris Town Clerk.

 PENALTIES FOR VIOLATION